 A regular feature highlighting some of the best album releases each month.
 I don’t do album “reviews” – this is simply a personal recommendation to check out an album - just a few words about the albums that appeal to me and about the artists releasing them.
 These will also be albums from which I’ll have been playing tracks on the Friday NI Rocks Shows recently.
-This month it will include albums from Shinedown, Cleanbreak, Battering Ram, Orianthi, Highway Sentinels and Matt Mitchell & The Coldhearts.
+This month it will include albums from Shinedown, Cleanbreak, Battering Ram, Orianthi, Highway Sentinels, Scar For Life and Matt Mitchell & The Coldhearts.

 SHINEDOWN – “Planet Zero” – Atlantic Records 1st July